NicolasMaskal/Futsal-Ultimate-Manager-BE/README.md

 For **authorization**, the backend supports both HTTP-only cookies and JWT tokens.

-I used **Docker** during local development, so I could have a postgresql database.
+I used **Docker** during local development, so I could have a postgresql database locally.

 Email sending is done using a Gmail backend.